 As a private, nonprofit organization, we depend entirely on donations from individuals, corporations, foundations and other strategic partners.
 We receive NO funding from the town or state.

 There is no charge to clients for Pantry items or services.

 - Walk-in Fridays where all clients are invited in for a full-shopping trip, no appointment necessary, to help ensure they have enough food to feed their families

 - The Mobile Pantry which delivers food monthly to select neighborhoods where people have difficulty getting to the Pantry

-- Weekend Backpack Program which provides weekend meals and snacks to children in need through a partnership with area schools
+- Weekend Backpack Program which provides weekend meals and snacks to Franklin elementary school children in need

 - Carts for Clients which provides free, portable shopping carts to clients who need a little extra help in transporting their groceries

 - Healthy Futures Market that offers fresh fruits and vegetables which are not affordable for many families.

 Emergency food bags and seasonal items, such as holiday meal packages, are also provided.
 Learn how to get help.